 Once you have determined where within your flows you want to hand off a conversation to GenerativeAgent, you need to:

-Within the GenerativeAgent module, the flow will use the various components you created in previous steps to engage ASAPP’s GenerativeAgent to the end user.
+Within the GenerativeAgent Flow Module, the flow will use the various components you created in previous steps to engage ASAPP’s GenerativeAgent to the end user.

-The GenerativeAgent module will exit for one of three reasons, and will be output the ASAPP_Disposition contact attribute with one of the following values:
+The GenerativeAgent Flow Module will exit for one of four reasons, and will output the ASAPP_Disposition contact attribute with one of the following values:

 • transferToAgent: when the conversation needs to be transferred to an agent